How To Prepare For Your First Child

 Don’t be afraid to ask for help.

 You are not alone.
 The stressors of becoming a new parent and trying to prepare for your first child can seem overwhelming.
-Often when we feel overwhelmed, we feel lonely and frustrated.
+Often, when we feel overwhelmed, we feel lonely and frustrated.
 You are not alone.
-There are so many people who have gone through what you are going through right now.
-While your experience may not be the exact same, you can rest assured knowing that you are not the only person who feels unprepared.
+So many people have gone through what you are going through right now.
+While your experience may not be the same, you can rest assured knowing that you are not the only person who feels unprepared.
 The truth is, you will never feel 100% prepared for your first child.
-You’ll drive yourself crazy trying – so just know that you can ask others who have been there for help.
+You’ll drive yourself crazy trying, so just know that you can ask others who have been there for help.

 Don’t ask for too much advice.

 Having your first child will likely be both the most exciting and stressful time in your life.
 Making sure you and your partner are on the same page is the most beneficial thing you can do.
 Everyone comes into parenting with preconceptions of “the way things are supposed to be.”
-As a matter of fact, many couples just assume their partner feels the same way without the benefit of ever talking about it.
+Many couples just assume their partner feels the same way without the benefit of ever talking about it.
 Don’t assume anything.
 Have the conversation.

 What was the best and worst advice you were given to prepare for your first child?